rrodr1984/Getting-and-Cleaning-Data-course/CodeBook.md

  Full description of the original data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The R script "run_analysis.R" provides a tidy data set with the average of each variable for each activity and each subject.
+For achiving that, this script:

 * Merges the training and test sets to create one data set as following: